Champions Journey Planner

 • Monthly Champion meetings (or async updates)

-• Regular 1:1 check-ins
+• Regular one-to-one check-ins

 • Quarterly reviews and planning